What the Bible Says About Tattoos (Are They a Sin?)

 Getting a permanent tattoo is not a decision to be made hastily.
 It requires much thought, foresight, and prayerful contemplation.

-Here are some helpful questions to ask when considering a tattoo:
+And the Bible can help.
+Here are some helpful questions to ask yourself when considering a tattoo:

 - Why do I want to get this tattoo?